 Deadline: 15/02/2018 | Published: 01/02/2018 | City: LONDON | Region: Bethnal Green, East London | Country: UK | Downtown 500 Magazine

-The dialectical nature of the human condition has been a topic of interest for artists, critical thinkers, philosophers, and anyone with a penchant for understanding the fragile yet powerful nature of humanity.
+The dialectical nature of the human condition has been a topic of interest for artists, critical thinkers, philosophers, and anyone with a penchant for understanding humanity’s fragile yet powerful nature.

-While postmodernism aims at showing us an irreconcilable and cynical version of the world, metamodernism push for the resurgence of a Hegelian type of philosophical discourse that captures the divergences between us in a more positive and dynamic light.
-Like the oscillations of a pendulum, metamodernism reveals itself through its simultaneity by juxtaposing past and present, destruction and reconstruction, freedom and captivity as unified as one, integral, absurdist narrative.
+While postmodernism aims to show us an irreconcilable and cynical version of the world, metamodernism pushes for the resurgence of a Hegelian type of philosophical discourse that captures the divergences between us in a more positive and dynamic light.
+Like the oscillations of a pendulum, metamodernism reveals itself through its simultaneity by juxtaposing past and present, destruction and reconstruction, and freedom and captivity as unified as one integral, absurdist narrative.

 Is this new critical outlook solitary, delusional and fragmented between two opposing poles?

 “ NOT ALWAYS ”

 It is here that our very moment of inspiration begins!

 Send your artistic name, chosen medium, website/portfolio and a short written proposal to email@example.com